nrbernard/nrbernard.github.io/one-a-day/index.markdown

 ---
 #One-a-day

+###3
+If you shrug, then I want to turn to the mirror and practice my own shrugs.

 ###2
 If I have to believe in something, then I choose the light of the convenience store sign.